01:146:329 HUMAN PARASITOLOGY LABORATORY

 Prerequisite: 01:119:117 or 01:119:102 Pre- or Corequisite: Human Parasitology 01:146:328

 Human Parasitology Lab covers the biology, morphology, pathogenesis, and treatment of major human parasite diseases.
+Students will learn basic techniques commonly used in parasitology and will also read and discuss current scientific papers from parasitology journals.

 - Adult Trematodes